brilliancenw/craft-astronaut/README.md

 - "Show me the fields in the Blog section"
 - "How many entries are in the News section?"

-The assistant understands natural language and will guide you through complex tasks step by step.
+Astronaut understands natural language and will guide you through complex tasks step by step.

 ## License & Pricing

 ### Commercial License

-Launcher Assistant is **commercial software** that requires a paid license for production use.
+Astronaut is **commercial software** that requires a paid license for production use.
 It follows a licensing model similar to Craft CMS itself.

 **Purchase a license at:** [brilliancenw.com](https://www.brilliancenw.com/)

 ### Free Dependency

-This plugin requires **Craft Launcher**, which is completely **FREE and open source** (GPL-3.0) and will always remain free.
-You can use Launcher without the Assistant at no cost.
+This plugin requires **Rocket Launcher**, which is completely **FREE and open source** (GPL-3.0) and will always remain free.
+You can use Rocket Launcher without Astronaut at no cost.

 ### License Terms